Reading time: 20min

 Set up your tax system

-How-to: Configure taxation (VAT & GST)
+How to: Configure taxation (VAT & GST)

 5 - Go to settings Configuration > Finance > VAT schemes/VAT class.
 Check the schemes and make sure that the rates you are using to apply taxes on your customers are there.
 If not, create a new Tax scheme and apply the proper rates.

 The classes can be set up by default for equipment or functions for example.
 This makes things faster and more efficient when it comes to calculating the price of an event.
-We will have a deeper look at this later.
+We will have a closer look at this later.

 Make sure customers pay on time

-How-to: Set up your invoicing process
+How to: Set up your invoicing process

 Once the invoice is created, you need to give them an expiration date.
 That’s also something you can set up in advance and apply when needed.
+The payment term determines how long the customer has to be after the invoice is created/sent out.

 7 - Go to settings Configuration > Finance > Payment terms.
-Check what already exists.
-Do you relate?
-Perfect.
-Otherwise, edit them, delete them and create new ones to match your workflow.